Robust Bayesian Inference on Riemannian Submanifold: Numerical Illustration

-We conduct a real data analysis on the diffusion tensors data set comprised of a $148 \times 190 \times 160$ scan of Gordon Kindlmann's brain.\footnote{Brain dataset courtesy of Gordon Kindlmann at the Scientific Computing and Imaging Institute, University of Utah, and Andrew Alexander, W. M. Keck Laboratory for Functional Brain Imaging and Behavior, University of Wisconsin-Madison.} Our focus is on a patch $\m D$ of neighboring voxels of voxel $(75,95,80)$ with neighborhood size $20$.
-In other words, we extract a patch corresponding to the voxels $\{(x,y,z),:, x\in [55,95], y\in [75,115],z\in [60,100]\}$ and study the extrinsic/Fr\'{e}chet mean of the diffusion tensors within these voxels.
-Notice that here we consider a large neighborhood size for obtaining a large enough population for checking the validity of our method via subsampling.
-We are interested in inferring three significant quantities of the mean diffusion tensors: fractional anisotropy (FA),\footnote{The FA for a diffusion tensor with eigenvalues $(\lambda_1,\lambda_2,\lambda_3)$ is defined as ${\rm FA}= \sqrt{\frac{3}{2}} \frac{\sqrt{\left(\lambda_1-\hat{\lambda}\right)^2+\left(\lambda_2-\hat{\lambda}\right)^2+\left(\lambda_3-\hat{\lambda}\right)^2}}{\sqrt{\lambda_1^2+\lambda_2^2+\lambda_3^2}}$, where $\hat\lambda$ is the mean of the eigenvalues.} trace, and maximum eigenvalues.
 The coverage probabilities computed by subsampling are given in Table~\ref{Table:DTI}.
 We can observe that the Bayesian RPETEL posterior performs significantly better than the Wishart Modeling, especially for the inference of FA and Trace.
 For instance, Figure~\ref{fig:FA} displays the density plot of the FA for the posterior samples obtained from Bayesian RPETEL and Wishart Modeling in the extrinsic mean example.
 Notably, the posterior distribution from Wishart Modeling exhibits a much heavier tail compared to Bayesian RPETEL.
 As a result, the Wishart Modeling approach noticeably underestimates the precision of the inference for FA.